beaver-lodge/beaver/README.md

 - The most convenient way to ship a C/C++ library with a Elixir project is to use [the rustler project](https://github.com/rusterlium/rustler) to build a dynamic library.
 - The recommended way to build a non C++ binding to MLIR is to create an "aggregate" which is an achieve of all symbols of LLVM/MLIR APIs you want to use in one shared library.
 - Use libFFI to call functions dynamically whenever it is possible.
-Although this is less safe, it makes it possible to use macro to generate Elixir code from headers instead of writing hundreds of NIFs for all LLVM/MLIR API.
+Although this is less safe, it makes it possible to use macro to generate Elixir code from headers instead of writing hundreds (if not thousands) of NIFs for all LLVM/MLIR API.

 Here is the hierarchy of a typical function call in Beaver: